stefanopieri/robotics_webots/README.md

 In practice, the smoothing factor is used to control the wheel's velocity.
 In fact, according to the previous formula, the higher the smoothing factor the lower the wheel velocity.
-Here below the chart shows the travelling time vs smoothing factor
+Here below the chart shows the travelling time vs smoothing factor (ALIGNMENT_THRESHOLD = 0.001; LS_THRESHOLD = 800).

 <img width="539" alt="Schermata 2021-06-25 alle 18 22 22" src="https://user-images.githubusercontent.com/49000357/123455675-4ad91d00-d5e2-11eb-850e-ab45b4eb859d.png">